andydandy74/ClockworkForDynamo/README.md

 Should you find that one of the nodes in this package does not work (or could work better with improved functionality), please let me know by creating a new [issue](https://github.com/CAAD-RWTH/ClockworkForDynamo/issues).
 Also, if you happen to come across a built-in node that does exactly the same as one of the Clockwork nodes, please let me know so I can remove that particular node from the package.

-Since Dynamo's package manager currently does not (yet) have an update notification infrastructure in place, you may want to follow me on twitter ([twitter](https://twitter.com/a_dieckmann)) for update notifications.
+Since Dynamo's package manager currently does not (yet) have an update notification infrastructure in place, you may want to follow me on [twitter](https://twitter.com/a_dieckmann) for update notifications.

 #State of migration#